-But to what end are we building a digital humanities world?
-I have already touched on the obvious answers to this question.
-At the very least, digitisation makes more information more readily available to more scholars.
+The interesting question is to what end are we building a digital humanities world?
+Some of the answers are obvious, and I have already touched on them.
+At the very least, digitization makes more information more readily available to more scholars.
 Digital finding aids make it much easier to identify relevant source and secondary material.
-Digital word-searching techniques not only facilitate the identification of specific information, but enable the researcher to compare and make connections across long periods of time and vast bodies of material.
+Digital word searching techniques not only facilitate the identification of specific information, but enable the researcher to compare and make connections across long periods of time and vast bodies of material.
 For most contemporary scholars, this level of technology suffices, and it enables them to do what they have traditionally done in a much more efficient and cost effective manner.

-But moving up a step on the scale of complexity, the digital multimedia environment enables us to visualise and hear cultural phenomena in ways that even the most advanced analogue printing does not permit.
-The scholar can now manipulate information ranging from text to image to sound in ways that recreate old worlds and suggest worlds that never 'really' existed.
+But moving up a step on the scale of complexity, the digital multimedia environment enables us to visualize and hear cultural phenomena in ways that even the most advance analog printing does not permit.
+The scholar can now manipulate information ranging from text to image to sound in ways that recreate old worlds and suggest worlds that never "really" existed.
 We are beginning to be able to search images and sounds in ways that were impossible before.
 We can specify links between image and text.
+We have remarkable mapping capacity.
 We can doubtless do many things that we have not yet discovered.
-This is to say that humanities scholars now have at the very least a body of accessible information and repertoire of methodologies for identifying and manipulating that information that is radically expanded compared with anything we have ever had before.
+This is to say that humanities scholars now have at the very least a radically expanded body of accessible information and repertoire of methodologies for identifying and manipulating that information than we have ever had before.

-Another aspect of the digital humanities environment that we have only just begun to explore is its potential for interactivity.
-I do not want to argue that the analogue environment lacks interaction between author and reader - we have a generation of scholarship on reader responsiveness to text, image and sound.
+But another aspect of the digital humanities environment that we have only just begun to explore is its potential for interactivity.
+I do not want to argue that the analog environment lacks interaction between author and reader - we have a generation of scholarship on reader responsiveness to text, image and sound.
 But interactivity takes on a new range of possibilities in the digital humanities world, and it is frequently at the core of the digital humanities project.
 Hyperlinks are the obvious case in point.
-In a digital text readers are frequently invited to click on hot links that summon a different body of information.
-Once there, they are invited to click on other links, potentially ad infinitum.
-They may never get back to the original site or may reenter it at a point different from that at which they originally exited.
-This process is the fundamental structure of the cybernovels of writers such as Michael Joyce, but it is also at the core of most of the new humanities databases.
+In a digital "text" the "reader" is frequently invited to click on hot links that transport him to a different body of information.
+Once there, he is invited to click on other links, potentially ad infinitum.
+He may never get back to the original site, or he may reenter it at a point different from that at which he originally exited.
+This process is the fundamental structure of the cybernovels of writers such as Michael Joyce22, but it is also at the core of most of the new humanities databases.